 - Effective April 3rd, 2025 for automobiles. - Effective May 3rd, 2025 for automobile parts. - Effective before May 3rd, 2025 for automobile parts.
 An Executive Proclamation was published in the Federal Register on April 3rd, 2025 here.
-Federal Register :: Adjusting Imports of Automobiles and Automobile Parts Into the United States - The proclamation advises that an additional 25% duty will be assessed on automobiles and automobile parts from all countries except the US. - "For automobiles that qualify for preferential tariff treatment under the USMCA, importers of such automobiles may submit documentation to the Secretary identifying the amount of U.S. content in each model imported into the United States.
+Federal Register :: Adjusting Imports of Automobiles and Automobile Parts Into the United States - The 25 percent tariff took effect with respect to goods entered for consumption, or withdrawn from warehouse for consumption, on or after 12:01 a.m.
+Eastern Daylight Time on May 3, 2025. - The proclamation advises that an additional 25% duty will be assessed on automobiles and automobile parts from all countries except the US. - "For automobiles that qualify for preferential tariff treatment under the USMCA, importers of such automobiles may submit documentation to the Secretary identifying the amount of U.S. content in each model imported into the United States.
 "U.S. content" refers to the value of the automobile attributable to parts wholly obtained, produced entirely, or substantially transformed in the United States.
 Thereafter, the Secretary may approve imports of such automobiles to be eligible to apply the ad valorem tariff of 25 percent in clause (1) of this proclamation exclusively to the value of the non-U.S. content of the automobile.
 The non-U.S. content of the automobile shall be calculated by subtracting the value of the U.S. content in an automobile from the total value of the automobile."
 If the US content is found to be inaccurate due to overstatement the 25% will apply to the full value of the automobile and full value of any additional automobiles of the same model imported after April 3rd, 2025.
-This is in addition to any assessed fees or penalties. - The scope of tariffs involved are included in ANNEX I located here.
-Federal Register:: Adjusting Imports of Automobiles and Automobile Parts Into the United States - This proclamation does not apply to commercial vehicles or their parts.
+This is in addition to any assessed fees or penalties. - The scope of tariffs involved are included here.
+Attachment 2 Auto Parts HTS List 1.pdf Federal Register :: Adjusting Imports of Automobiles and Automobile Parts Into the United States - This proclamation does not apply to commercial vehicles or their parts.